yiisoft/cache/README.md

 TagDependency::invalidate($cache, 'item_42');
 ```

-Out of there is `Yiisoft\Cache\Dependency\FileDependency` that invalidates cache based on file modification time
+There is `Yiisoft\Cache\Dependency\FileDependency` that invalidates cache based on file modification time
 and `Yiisoft\Cache\Dependency\CallbackDependency` that invalidates cache when callback result changes.

 In order to implement your own dependency extend from `Yiisoft\Cache\Dependency\Dependency`.